NafeeWalee/snacks_kitty/README.md

    flutter pub global run rename --bundleId com.example.android.app --target ios flutter pub global run rename --appname yourappname --target ios

-   !!!!NOTE: DO NOT USE UNDERSCORE FOR bundleID!!(iOS rejects to upload any app that uses underscore on bundleID) Example: com.flutter.exampleapp instead of com.flutter.example_app (But No Problem Android)
+   ### NOTE: DO NOT USE UNDERSCORE FOR bundleID!!(iOS rejects to upload any app that uses underscore on bundleID) Example: com.flutter.exampleapp instead of com.flutter.example_app (But No Problem Android)

 ### Get a debug key